stef/MACC/README.markdown

 Agent send encrypted broadcast

- 1. agent encrypts his message for each user seperately
+ 1. agent encrypts his message for each user separately

  2. agent sends the n encrypted messages to the broadcast channel